jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Thus, these martial arts used the human body as a foundation to attach a mixture of techniques and tools, that gave the human body and mind into a variety of distinct traits, and therefore created different species like boxers, judokas, kickboxers, etc.

-![Technological Tree of Life](/assets/speciation-elephants.png) _We live on the technological tree of Life._
+![Technological Tree of Life](/assets/speciation-elephants.png) _We live on the technological tree of Life.
+We live on the same evolutionary tree as biology, but we only operate technology._

 Once home televisions and the internet allowed lots of information to flow, it became possible to do what evolution does; review the species, evaluate their strengths and weaknesses, and pick and choose the best based on the requirements of a given fight.